Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 ![](/_images/_superlongboard/_upgrade/slb_up_p35a_Home-newu.jpg){.aligncenter .size-medium}
 1. **Invert if needed** - If you find any axes are reversed, return to the Homing/Limits section in the Config tab and flip any of the directions that are wrong.
 If you find that homing is behaving weirdly still, go back and check that you turned on the right toggles.
    ![](/_images/_superlongboard/_upgrade/slb_up_p36_HomingDirection-newu.jpg){.aligncenter .size-medium}
-1. **Reduce homing speed if needed** - If you’re finding your CNC gets stuck completing a homing cycle or is disconnecting, try reducing the homing “search seek rate” ($25) or increasing the “debounce delay” ($26) settings.
+1. **Reduce homing speed if needed** - If you’re finding your CNC gets stuck completing a homing cycle or is disconnecting, try reducing the homing "search seek rate" ($25) or increasing the "debounce delay" ($26) settings.
 Depending on your setup or sensors, the default values might be a bit too aggressive.

 [tabby title="Classic gSender"]